YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda09/README.md

 In a nutshell, images will be downloaded:

-- If it has never been pulled from a repository
+- If it has never been pulled locally from a repository
 - If the _imagePullPolicy_ is set to _Always_ in the app definition
 - if the image tag _latest_ is used

-Otherwise, if the image is already present, Kubernetes will directly use, which also saves a good precious couple of seconds :-p.
+Otherwise, if the image is already present, Kubernetes will directly use, which also saves a good precious couple of seconds. :laughing:
 In this case, when looking at the logs of an applicaion, you will see the following:

 ==== ADD EXAMPLE ===